-When one considers all the options possible among stone setting, surface manipulation, patinas, different forging techniques- it is easy to understand why the creation of a new design can take days if not months and years.
-I am not by any means a master metalsmith as of yet, but even I personally know hundreds of different ways of creating a piece of art jewelry.
-My personal favorite, of course, is forged precious metals with gemstone accents, but I have large soft spot in my heart for an even more esoteric form of artistic expression in metals, called Mokume Gane.
+When one considers all the options possible among stone setting, surface manipulation, patinas, different forging techniques- it is easy to understand why the creation of a new design can take days, if not months and years, to complete.
+I am not by any means a master metalsmith as of yet, but even I personally know hundreds of different ways to create a piece of art jewelry.
+My personal favorite, of course, are forged precious metals with gemstone accents, but I have large soft spot in my heart for an even more esoteric form of artistic expression in metals, called Mokume Gane.

 There are several different methods of creating this stunning mixed metal version of Rocky Road, but all of the methods are time intensive and subject to large amounts of failure.The first step of all the methods is the selection of the metals the artist wants to use.
 Some metals, such as copper, brass, silver, and certain gold alloys, are easier to work with than others, but the essential first step is the cutting, sanding, and cleaning/degreasing of the surfaces of the chosen metals.
 These metals are then fluxed, layered, and bound together under pressure.
 Usually this amounts to a set of iron plates bolted together with the layers sandwiched in the middle.

 Here is where the methods diverge.
 The somewhat controversial, yet safer method uses small amounts of solder in between the layers of metal to bond the layers together, as is the case with traditional metal fabrication techniques.
 The artist doesn’t need to bring the metals anywhere close to their melting points, but is able to stay a comfortable 500 degree distance away from that threshold.